 In the ever-changing world of finance, investors who want to maximize their returns must understand the various trading methods available.
 Three of the most widely used options are spot trading, futures contracts, and options contracts.
 Each has its advantages and disadvantages, making it essential for traders to understand their differences.
 In this article, we will explore the key differences between spot vs futures vs options trading.
+With this knowledge, you will be better equipped to choose the right instrument for your trading needs.

 What is Spot Trading?